modsound/macdict-vim/README.md

 macdict-vim
 ===========

-You can consult dictionaries from Vim for Mac OSX with this plugin.
+You can consult MacOS X internal dictionaries from Vim by this plugin.
-But this plugin uses Mac OSX internal dictionaries.

 ## INSTALL
 ```
 NeoBundle 'modsound/macdict-vim.git'
 ```

-## COMPILE
+## COMPILE (If you like)
 ```
 $ cd ~/.vim/bundle/macdict.vim/autoload/
 ```